-Most of the time, an airline won't outright cancel your flight over rebooking it with a different route or at a very different time or date than what you originally selected for.
+Most of the time, an airline won't outright cancel your flight if they can rebook it with a different route instead, or at a different time or date than your original flight.
 As long as your booking is made at least 7 days prior to your flight departure, you are protected if your booking is delayed or changed significantly.

 Bottom line?
-If the airline cancels your flight, significantly delays, or drastically changes the schedule (ACPD determines what these last two mean), you're owed a full refund from the airline.
+If the airline cancels your flight, significantly delays, or drastically changes the schedule (ACPD determines what these last two mean), you're owed a full refund from the airline carrier.

 What is the 24-hour rule?

-One option that US travelers have that EU passengers don't is the 24 hour rule on bookings with the airline (it is becoming more mainstream across the industry though!).
-Airlines are required to provide the option to either:
+One option that US airlines have that others don't is the 24-hour rule on bookings with the airline (it is thankfully becoming more mainstream across the industry, though!):

-- Always book with a credit card - many credit card providers carry extra travel insurance for bookings made with their card, but you also have the option with any charge on a credit card to dispute it for services not rendered and get your money back.
-Your bank fights for you, so this is the easiest protection to pursue.
+Always use a credit card to book your flights.
+Not only do many credit card providers offer extra travel insurance for bookings made with their card, but you also have the option to dispute any charges on a credit card if services aren't rendered and get your money back.
+Your bank will fight for you, so this is an easy way to stay protected.

-- Book with the airline rather than the OTA - while OTAs are often offering the best prices and tempting baggage policies, they also have fewer obligations to return your money should you not be able to take your flight.
-If you think you’ll need to change your travel dates or travel may not be possible, pay a little extra and book directly with the airline.
+Honestly, your best bet is to book directly with the airline rather than an OTA.
+While OTAs may offer tempting prices and baggage policies, they have fewer obligations to return your money if you can't take your flight.
+If you think you might need to change your travel dates or if travel may not be possible, it's worth paying a little extra and booking directly with the airline.

 . . .